package-operator/package-operator/docs/api-reference.md

 ### ObjectSetObject

-An object that is part of the phase of an ObjectSet.
+ObjectSetObject is an object that is part of the phase of an ObjectSet.

 | Field | Description |
 | ----- | ----------- |